HussainAther/philosophy/neuro/braincomputer.md

 output.
 Instead, they obfuscate the description of the brain by using unneccessary comparisons to explain phenomena that are better off explained by describing the phenomena directly and precisely.

 An output of a computer depends on its program, input, and functional stages that lead to the output.
+We can theorize and speculate on artificial and biological computers by using this analogy with other phenomena such as artificial neural networks in computer science and mathematics or biological computers among the brains of different organisms.
+These computers show connections between the disciplines underlying computation with its theory from statistical mechanics and thermodynamics.
+We can use ideas from information theory, entropy dynamics, and constraint problems on the resulting artificial and biological computers.

 ## Intentionality